isomerpages/imda-betterinternet/_pressroom/Press Releases/Singapore’s inaugural participation in Safer Internet Day (2013 Factsheet).md

 **iv) Launch of Media Literacy Website**

-To provide the public with easy access to useful information and resources on media and the Internet, the Media Literacy Council has also set up a new website at www.medialiteracycouncil.sg
+To provide the public with easy access to useful information and resources on media and the Internet, the Media Literacy Council has also set up a new website at medialiteracycouncil.sg

 **SID Activities by MLC and supporting organisations**